AGSweeney/ESP32_ENIPScanner/components/enip_scanner/API_DOCUMENTATION.md

 enip_scanner_unregister_session(&target_ip, session_handle, 5000);
 ```

+**Note:**
-**Note:** Session management is optional for basic read/write operations.
-The API automatically manages sessions internally.
-Use these functions only if you need explicit session control.
+- Session management is optional for basic read/write operations.
+The API automatically manages sessions internally
+- Use these functions only if you need explicit session control
+- **Thread-safe** - Can be called from multiple tasks concurrently
+- All sockets are properly closed even on error

 ---